 India in the 2019 Cricket World Cup

 The 2019 edition of the Indian Premier League kicks off on March 23, and will run over the course of roughly seven weeks, but the exact dates of the preliminary finals and Grand Final are yet to be determined due to the Cricket World Cup which begins on the 30th of May.
-The 2019 World Cup, for which India are one of the favourites at this time, will be hosted in England and Wales until it’s conclusion on the 14th of July.
-One date sure to be circled is India’s World Cup match with Australia, scheduled to take place on Sunday the 9th of June at The Oval in London.
+The 2019 World Cup, for which India are one of the favourites, will be hosted in England and Wales until it’s conclusion on the 14th of July.
+One date sure to be circled is India’s World Cup match with Australia, set to take place on Sunday the 9th of June at The Oval in London.
 This is also one of the few contests that will be available on the channel nine cricket telecasts.

 India will go into the 2019 World Cup of Cricket as the 2nd ranked ICC ODI team in the world.
 Already one of the more successful sides in World Cup history, India have played three times in the Final, winning cricket’s most coveted trophy twice including most recently in 2011.
 Among the matches sure to draw a record global viewing audience will be their tilt vs Pakistan on Sunday, the 16th of June.
 If you’re a fan of cricket this match is must-see TV, so whether you can watch a broadcast at home, join fans around the big screen at the local sports pub, or mobile stream while on the go, you’ll want to catch this one live and in HD where available.

 Sunday 9 June: Australia v India at 7.30pm (Nine/Foxtel/Kayo)

 Thursday 13 June: India v New Zealand at 7.30pm (Foxtel/Kayo)

 Sunday 16 June: India v Pakistan at 7.30pm (Foxtel/Kayo)